Oklahoma Territory: Path to statehood

 With the passage of the Organic Act of 1890, Oklahoma Territory existed from 1890 to 1907.
 During that time, seven governors and two acting governors administered the territory.
 During its 17-year existence, little of note occurred because of the growing idea of statehood, which had originated in Indian Territory.
 Most of the governors stayed in office for only a few months; institutions founded during this time were the University of Oklahoma, the Territorial Normal School (University of Central Oklahoma), and the Oklahoma Agricultural and Mechanical School (Oklahoma State University).

-Representatives of the Five Civilized Tribes met in 1902 to work on securing statehood for Indian Territory and held a convention in Eufaula.
-The representatives met again in 1903 to organize a constitutional convention.
+In 1902, representatives of the Five Civilized Tribes met to work on securing statehood for Indian Territory and held a convention in Eufaula.
+In 1903, the representatives met again to organize a constitutional convention.
 The Sequoyah Constitutional Convention met in Muskogee on August 21, 1905.
 General Pleasant Porter, Principal Chief of the Creek Nation, was elected as president of the convention.
 The elected delegates decided that the executive officers of the Five Civilized Tribes would be appointed as vice-presidents: William C. Rogers, Principal Chief of the Cherokees; William H. Murray, appointed by Chickasaw Governor Douglas H. Johnston to represent the Chickasaw; Chief Green McCurtain of the Choctaw; Chief John Brown of the Seminole; and Charles N. Haskell, appointed by Porter to represent the Creek.

 The convention drafted a constitution, drew up a plan of organization for the government, put together a map showing the counties to be established, and elected delegates to go to the United States Congress to petition for statehood.
 The convention's proposals were presented in a referendum in Indian Territory, in which they were overwhelmingly endorsed.
 The delegation received a cool reception in Washington.
 Eastern politicians, fearing the admission of two more Western states, put pressure on President Theodore Roosevelt.
 Roosevelt recommended that the Indian and Oklahoma Territories be granted joint statehood, which led to Congress passing the Oklahoma Enabling Act to allow this upon writing and ratifying a constitution.

 The hard work of the Sequoyah State Constitutional Convention was not entirely lost.
-When representatives from Indian Territory joined the Oklahoma State Constitutional Convention in Guthrie the next year, they brought their constitutional experience with them.
+In 1906, when representatives from Indian Territory joined the Oklahoma State Constitutional Convention in Guthrie, they brought their constitutional experience with them.
 The Sequoyah Constitution served in large part as the basis for the constitution of the State of Oklahoma, which came into being with the merger of the two territories in 1907.

 Territorial Governor Frank Frantz oversaw the transition from territory to state.
 He was selected as the Republican nominee to serve as the state's first governor.
 He faced the Democratic Charles N. Haskell in the election on September 17, 1907.
 In the same election, the Oklahoma Constitution was proposed.
 The constitution was passed and Haskell was elected governor.
 Once the people of Oklahoma adopted the United States Constitution on November 16, 1907, Oklahoma and Indian Territories officially dissolved, and the State of Oklahoma was admitted to the Union as the 46th state.